falconsmilie/phospy/README.md

 - kinase names as columns
 - scores in the range `[0, 1]`

+On disk, `PhosphoDataset.from_files(...)`, `PhosRPipeline.from_files(...)`, and the CLI read the total and phospho inputs as tab-delimited text tables. `predMat` is read separately as CSV with the first column used as the phosphosite index.

 When you load tables from files, PhosPy normalises input headers to lowercase snake case before validation.
 For example, `Gene Names` and `gene-names` both become `gene_names`.
 That makes file input a little more forgiving, but it also means loading fails if two raw headers collapse to the same cleaned name.